 Online Student Experience at Seattle U

 Faculty at the Albers School of Business and Economics are here to do more than simply teach a class.
 They’re here to convey a set of human ideals alongside overarching best business practices.
-To help students like you fully grasp the intent of our Online MBA and Online Master of Science in Business Analytics (MSBA) programs, our expert faculty members are committed to delivering a hands-on learning experience that keeps you engaged and facilitates close connection with your cohort peers.
+To help students like you fully grasp the intent of our Online MBA program, our expert faculty members are committed to delivering a hands-on learning experience that keeps you engaged and facilitates close connection with your cohort peers.

 Our online student experience is designed to elevate this engaging, professionally focused approach.
 From the intuitive structure of our online learning management system and the features designed for real-time interaction and collaboration to the accessible points of contact and remote technical support, our online student experience is all about giving you a dynamic space in which to learn and succeed.